RiaGusmita/GInNER/README.md

-# Graph-based Indonesian Named Entity Recognition (GInNER).
+# Graph-based Indonesian Named Entity Recognition (GInNER)
 This model is used to predict named entities in Indonesian text utilizing a graph representation technique, graph convolutional network (GCN).
 The model is built by modifying an existing GCN-NER by A. Cetoli, S. Bragaglia, A.D.
 O'Harney, M. Sloan (https://arxiv.org/abs/1709.10053).